Nick7903/scrap-mechanic-export-creation-new/README.md

 15. paste the text into a new file in `D:\SteamLibrary\steamapps\common\Scrap Mechanic\Survival\LocalBlueprints` with the extension `.blueprint`
 16. assert that you have a file in the `localBlueprints` folder, with a name like `mycreation.blueprint` with text in it that starts with `{"bodies":[` and ends with `,"version":4}`

-17. enter the Scrap Mechanic world yet again and use the import command to import your creation: `/import mycreation`
+17. enter any Scrap Mechanic world and use the import command to import your creation: `/import mycreation`